nteetor/yonder/docs/content/showpane.md

 - name: fade
   description: |-
-    One of `TRUE` or `FALSE` specifying if the pane fades in when show and out when hidden, defaults to `TRUE`.
+    One of `TRUE` or `FALSE` specifying if the pane fades in when shown and fades out when hidden, defaults to `TRUE`.
 inheritParams: collapsiblePane
 sections:
 - title: App with pills